 Powell had decided to add his personal interpretation of the intercepts to the rehearsed script, taking them substantially further and casting them in the most negative light. … Concerning the intercept about inspecting for the possibility of “forbidden ammo,” Powell took the interpretation further: “Clean out all of the areas. … Make sure there is nothing there.”
 None of this was in the intercept.

 Here’s the conversation as Powell presented it at the U.N.
-As Woodward reported, the bold sentences were simply added by Powell:
+The bold sections were modified by Powell:

 POWELL: “They’re inspecting the ammunition you have, yes.”